 Ethanol Codes, Standards, and Safety

 The U.S. Environmental Protection Agency’s (EPA) Office of Underground Storage Tanks (OUST) regulates underground storage tanks (USTs) per Code of Federal Regulation (CFR) Title 40 Subtitle 1 Subchapter 1 Parts 280-282.
 The federal UST regulation was updated in October 2015 with section CFR 280.32 and provides clarity to the 1988 compatibility requirement by specifying additional compatibility requirements for owners and operators who store certain regulated substances, including gasoline containing more than 10% ethanol (and diesel containing greater than 20% biodiesel).
-All portions of a UST system must be compatible with the fuel stored.
+All portions of a UST system must be compatible with the fuel being stored.
 Demonstrations of compatibility must be provided for tank, piping, containment sumps, pumping equipment, release detection equipment, spill equipment, and overfill equipment.

 Codes and Regulations

 Owners of USTs switching to store blends containing greater than E10 (or greater than B20) must:

 - Notify their implementing agency (usually a state office) 30 days prior to switching fuels to store an E10+ (or B20+) blend.

 Owners of USTs storing greater than E10 (or greater than B20) must demonstrate compatibility through either: